Mamamoo discography

 In 2018, Mamamoo embarked on their "Four Seasons, Four Colors" series of albums, kicking the project off with pre-release single, "Paint Me", in January.
 The first installment in the album series, the group's sixth EP Yellow Flower, was released with the single, "Starry Night", in March 2018.
 "Starry Night" became one of the group's most successful singles; in November, it received the Korean Music & Content Association's platinum certification for 100 million streams and in July 2019 was certified for 2.5 million paid downloads.
 The second album in the "Four Seasons, Four Colors" project, the EP Red Moon, was released in July with the single, "Egotistic".
 Red Moon became the group's first entry on the Billboard Heatseekers Albums chart, entering at number 25.
 The third album in the series, Blue;s, was released with the single, "Wind Flower", that November.

 Mamamoo released their ninth EP and the final installment to the "Four Seasons, Four Colors" series, White Wind, and its lead single, "Gogobebe", in March 2019.
 That July, they released "Gleam" as a promotional single for Davich Sunglasses.
 On August 7, the group released 4Colors, their Japanese debut album.
 From August to October, they participated in Mnet reality-competition show Queendom, in which they finished in first place.
 As part of the show, they released the original song, "Destiny".
 In November, Mamamoo released their second Korean studio album, Reality in Black, and its lead single, "Hip".
 Reality in Black debuted at number one on the Gaon Album Chart, giving the group their third number-one on the chart.
 "Hip" peaked atop the Billboard World Digital Songs Sales chart, making it their first-ever number-one.

 In January 2020, Mamamoo released "I Miss You" from the soundtrack for Dr. Romantic 2.
 Following solo activities from the members—such as Moonbyul's debut EP Dark Side of the Moon, Solar's debut single album Spit It Out, and Hwasa's debut EP María—throughout the first half of 2020, the group released a promotional single, "Wanna Be Myself", in collaboration with Andar on September 10.
 Mamamoo released "Dingga", the first single (and only pre-release song) from their upcoming tenth EP, on October 20.
 The group's tenth EP, Travel, was released on November 3, 2020, with a second single "Aya".
 The Japanese version of Travel was released on February 3, 2021.
 The group's eleventh EP, WAW, which stands for "Where Are We," was released on June 2, 2021, with the lead single "Where Are We Now".

+In October 2022, Mamamoo released their twelfth EP, Mic On, with the lead single "Illella."

+In October 2025, it was announced that Mamamoo would be making their first comeback and releasing their first full-group album in nearly four years in 2026.
+In April 2026, the group's comeback was confirmed for June 2026, to coincide with their twelfth anniversary.
+Mamamoo released a special single, 4ward, on June 4, 2026, with the title track "4 Flowers."